aimeos/aimeos-docs/src/manual/service-decorators.md

 weight.max (optional)
 : Maximum weight of all products to show the service option

-To show the service option only if the weight of all products (kg is assumed in this example) is equal or more than 10kg:
+Show the service option only, if the weight of all products is equal or more than 10kg ("kg" is assumed in this example):

 ```
 weight.min : 10
 ```

-If the service option should only be shown if the weight of all products (kg assumed again) is up to 5.75kg:
+The service option should only be shown, if the weight of all products is up to 5.75kg ("kg" assumed again):

 ```
 weight.max : 5.75
 ```

-You can use both settings to define a range, e.g.
+Both settings can be used to define a range, e.g.:

 ```
 weight.min : 4.5
 weight.max : 8.125
 ```

-These settings would only display the service option if the weight of all products is between 4.5kg and 8.125kg (we still assume you use kg as measure but you can also use any other suitable measure).
+These settings would  display the service option only, if the weight of all products is between 4.5kg and 8.125kg.
 4.5kg and 8.125kg are included but 4.49kg and 8.126kg are not.

 If you define two or more service options with overlapping weight ranges, both options are shown if the weight of all products is between both ranges.